-247 OHCHR, 'Press briefing notes on Afghanistan', 10 September 2021
+291 OHCHR, 'Press briefing notes on Afghanistan', 10 September 2021

-248 BBC News, 'Afghanistan: Social media users delete profiles over fear...', 27 September 2021 249 Hasht-e Subh, 'Taliban Commander in Takhar Shot Dead a Man for Killing...', 7 November 2021
+292 BBC News, 'Afghanistan: Social media users delete profiles over fear...', 27 September 2021

-250 AVA, 'A Young Boy Killed for Listening to Music in Badakhshan', 11 November 2021

-6.10.8 Gandhara reported on 3 December 2021 on the alleged torture and murder of a Facebook user who criticised the Taliban in a Facebook post.
+- Taliban in the province.
+According to sources, the young man, named Nematullah, had killed the Taliban commander's son in the past.'293 - 6.11.7 On 11 November 2021, AVA reported that a 19 year old man was shot by the Taliban for listening to music in a village in Badakhshan.
+According to sources, '... the Taliban first checked his cell phone, and when they found out that he was listening to music they beat and shot him.'294 - 6.11.8 Gandhara reported on 3 December 2021 on the alleged torture and murder of a Facebook user who criticised the Taliban in a Facebook post.
 The report noted 'Taliban fighters detained Naweed Azami after he made a Facebook post criticizing the militant group.
 Three days after he was taken into custody, the 30-year-old's body was found along a riverbank on the outskirts of the southern Afghan city of Lashkar Gah.
 The Taliban claimed that Azami escaped detention.
 But his family has accused the militant group of torturing and killing him.'
-The Taliban said the death was being investigated251.
+The Taliban said the death was being investigated295.

-- 6.11 Persons who refuse to join the Taliban as fighters - 6.11.1 CPIT was not able to find relevant information on Taliban recruitment since their takeover of Kabul in August 2021 (see Bibliography).
-For information up to 31 August 2021, see section 5.11 of the Country Policy and Information Note on Afghanistan: Fear of the Taliban v1.0. - 6.11.2 For information on recruitment by the Taliban prior to their takeover see the COI section in the Country Policy and Information Note on Afghanistan: unaccompanied children.
+- 6.12 Persons who refuse to join the Taliban as fighters - 6.12.1 CPIT was not able to find relevant information on Taliban recruitment, or the consequences of refusing to join the group, since their takeover of Kabul in August 2021 (see Bibliography).
+For information up to 31 August 2021, see section 5.11 of the Country Policy and Information Note on Afghanistan: Fear of the Taliban v1.0. - 6.12.2 For information on recruitment by the Taliban prior to their takeover see the COI section in the Country Policy and Information Note on Afghanistan: unaccompanied children.